RayAUS/10-Man-Ranked-Bot/README.md

 To use bot start with ```!help```

 ### Source-Code
-To use the code, download code and to complile js file use 'npm run tsc'
+To use the code, download code and to complile js file use `'npm run tsc'`, then to run the js file do `'node index.js'`

 ## Bot Status
 https://stats.uptimerobot.com/7MKDkuzWv7